sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 6. isNaN(): The isNaN() function determines whether a value is NaN (not a number).
 It returns true if the value is NaN, and false otherwise.

-### 111. What is Date object in JavaScript?
+### Question 111.
+What is Date object in JavaScript?
 What are the different ways of creating Date object?

 The Date object in JavaScript represents a specific moment in time, providing methods for working with dates and times.
 It can be used to get and set the year, month, day, hours, minutes, seconds, and milliseconds.